rdogmartin/copy-gps/README.md

 ## Why It's Useful

-Although the file properties dialog will display the GPS coordinates of an image in File Manager, there is no way to copy it to the clipboard, making it painful to try to view the location in a service like Google Maps or Gaia GPS.
+Although the file properties dialog will display the GPS coordinates of an image in File Explorer, there is no way to copy it to the clipboard, making it painful to try to view the location in a service like Google Maps or Gaia GPS.
 I needed a way to quickly extract the location from a photo and view its location on a map.